Sally Ann Cheyne Sally Ann Cheyne

 Heart of the Horse

-In late 2022, Edward was selected for the Heart of the Horse Trainers Challenge, a program pairing rescue horses with trainers to prepare them for competition and adoption.
+In late 2022, Edward was selected for the Heart of the Horse Trainers Challenge, a program that pairs rescue horses with trainers to prepare them for competition and adoption.

-In April 2023, Mercedes stepped away due to a knee injury, and Delaney Ware took over for the final 30 days before the competition.
-Edward adjusted and continued progressing.
+In April 2023, Mercedes stepped away due to a knee injury, and Delaney Ware took over for the final 30 days leading up to the competition.
+Edward adjusted well to the transition and continued progressing steadily.

 He competed in the Heart of the Horse finals in May 2023 in horsemanship, trail, and freestyle classes.
-He completed all three and handled the environment well.
+For a horse who had once arrived with limited handling experience and significant rehabilitation needs, simply participating in the finals represented tremendous progress.
+Edward completed all three classes and handled the busy environment calmly and willingly.

 The Winding Road

 After the finals, Edward was adopted by a young rider in Mississippi.
-He later returned to Mississippi Horse Rescue and entered another training program, Plan 4 Progress, where he continued to be described as easy and willing.
+Later, he returned to Mississippi Horse Rescue, where he continued receiving support and additional training through the Plan 4 Progress program.
+Throughout that time, he continued to be described as easy, willing, and kind to work with.

-He was later adopted again by a family in Mississippi who were already familiar with Cheyne Ranch through a previous horse they had donated.
-They felt Edward would be a good fit for the program and chose to send him here.
+He was eventually adopted again by a family in Mississippi who were already familiar with Cheyne Ranch through another horse they had previously donated to the program.
+They believed Edward would be a good fit for the ranch and chose to send him here.

 Edward at Cheyne Ranch

 Edward’s path has included extended rehabilitation, multiple trainers, a competitive training program, and several placements.
-Across each stage, he has remained consistent in temperament and willingness to engage.
+Across each stage, he has remained remarkably consistent in temperament, willingness, and adaptability.

-He is here because many people, especially Mississippi Horse Rescue, took the time to invest in him.
+He is here because many people — especially Mississippi Horse Rescue, his trainers, and the families who cared for him along the way — invested time, patience, and belief in him.
 That consistency shows in the horse he is today.